hthornto/Compressive-Strength-API/README.md

     api_password = api_password
     api_key = my_api_key

 Security
-    The api has two different necassery components for security.
-The first security feature is the ability to for only those or have the api password and key.
+    The API has two different necessary components for security.
+The first security feature is the ability to for only those or have the API password and key.
 They second security feature is the secret key.
-It is necassery for sessions.
-This allows the user to stay logged in for 30 days.
-See the logging in section for logging into the api.
+It is necessary for sessions feature of flask to work.
+It allows the user to stay logged in for 30 days.
+See the logging in section for logging into the API.

     Logging In
         URL = /api/loginapi